 Just what is the point of Travel Trade Shows?

 Ever since I started in the tourism business, trade shows have been an integral, if misunderstood part of the communications landscape.
-On the one hand you were excited because it meant getting out of the office for a few days with the occasional bonus of not having to travel to Birmingham – and on the other hand, you dreaded them because you would have to speak to people, often concerning things you knew next to nothing about.
+On the one hand you were excited because it meant getting out of the office for a few days with the occasional bonus of not having to travel to Birmingham - and on the … Continue reading Just what is the point of Travel Trade Shows?

 Unexpected Cape Town